JonathanVrijsen/Comnet-Messenger/README.md

 Clicking the button "Create new client" on the Main menu, generates a new client and displays a new client window.
-From this window, one can register new users and log into their account.
+From this window, one can register new users and log in to their account.

 <img alt="Login screen" src="https://github.com/JonathanVrijsen/Comnet-Messenger/blob/main/src/Images/GUI_LoginScreen.png" title="Login screen"/>